dsc-dsc-dsc/btc-e_Trade_bot/README.md

 ### Usage

 To use the bot, just put your api key and secret into api_key and api_secret in auto.py, then run it with python 2.7 also trading pair may be selected (ltc_btc used by defualt).
-Just edit pair, and curr1 and curr2.
+Just edit pair.
 example:

     pair = "ltc_usd"
-    curr1 = "balance_ltc"
-    curr2 = "balance_usd"

 Also you may edit other variables such as trade threshold
 ### Donate